 If the securities of an issuer included in the portfolio of a fund are cease-traded by order of the relevant Canadian securities regulatory authority or are halted from trading by the relevant stock exchange, it is possible that the ETF Series of the fund may halt trading in its securities.
-If the right to redeem ETF Series units for cash is suspended for the reasons outlined under the section entitled "Purchases, Switches and Redemptions - Exchange and Redemption of ETF Series units - Suspension of exchanges and redemptions of ETF Series units" in Part A of the simplified prospectus, the fund may return redemption requests to unitholders who have submitted them.
-If securities are cease-traded, they may not be delivered on an exchange of a PNU (as defined in in Part A of the simplified prospectus) for a Basket of Securities (as defined in Part A of the simplified prospectus) until such time as the cease-trade order is lifted.
+If the right to redeem ETF Series units for cash is suspended for the reasons outlined under the section entitled "Purchases, Switches and Redemptions - Exchange and Redemption of ETF Series units - Suspension of exchanges and redemptions of ETF Series units" in Part A of the simplified prospectus, the fund may not be delivered on an exchange of a PNU (as defined in in Part A of the simplified prospectus) for a Basket of Securities (as defined in Part A of the simplified prospectus) until such time as the cease-trade order is lifted.